 I’ve been quiet on the blog the last few weeks, and yup, I have a good reason!
 We had our baby girl (whose name and photo I won’t be posting on the blog for privacy purposes, save the back of her head in this photo) a few days early.

 Five weeks ago, I was at 39 weeks on the nose, and my midwife had me go in for an ultrasound because I was measuring consistently small.
-At the ultrasound, the tech was having a hard time getting baby’s size right, and at the end of her scan, she and the radiologist left us for a solid 20 minutes in the room before they came back and told us we had to meet my midwife at the hospital, and that I’d be checked out by an obstetrician for fetal growth restriction (aka, baby’s better off growing outside rather than in).
-At the hospital, they asked us to agree to an induction, they transferred my care from the midwife to an obstetrician for the labour and birth.
-The hospital was slammed, Friday night I was induced and in labour.
+At the ultrasound, the tech was having a hard time getting baby’s size right.
+At the end of her scan, she and the radiologist left us for a solid 20 minutes in the room before they came back and told us we had to meet my midwife at the hospital, and that I’d be checked out by an obstetrician for fetal growth restriction (aka, baby’s better off growing outside rather than in).
+At the hospital, they asked us to agree to an induction (we did), they transferred my care from the midwife to an obstetrician for the labour and birth.
+The hospital was slammed Wednesday through Friday.
+Friday night I was finally induced and in labour.
 Baby was born Saturday morning at a tiny 5 lbs 7 oz (I’ve lifted weights heavier than her!).

 And oh: after childbirth, all of your modesty will go out the window.
 I had 7 people watching my crotch (two nurses, a nursing student, my midwife, husband and two doctors) when the baby was making her way into the world.
 Later on, everyone will see you breastfeed if you’re breastfeeding.
 They’ll see all of you.
 Like all of it.
 Whipping out a boob in front of my friends to feed my kid now isn’t weird to me at all anymore.